sbender9/signalk-wilhelmsk-plugin/README.md

-# signalk-defaults-updates
+# signalk-wilhelmsk-plugin
-Signal K node server plugin to allow clients to update the defaults.json file
+Signal K node server plugin that's provides special functionality for WilhelmSK

+This currently allows customized gauges in WilhelmSK to be saved to the server for use on other devices